chamodi2001/Incident-Priority-Recommendation/README.md

   - mysql container already running (docker-compose)
   - backend and frontend pull images from GitLab registry

-CI: Automatically builds and stores app images when you update your code.
+CI: Automatically builds and stores app images when update the code.

-CD: Automatically deploys those images to your server to run the app.
+CD: Automatically deploys those images to the server to run the app.

 Deploys the containers by running: